 Serial communication to the actuator is provided through RS485 terminals located on the Tritex EVA control board.
 The serial interface is two wire opto-isolated Modbus RTU (RS485) network.
-The actuator supports the Modbus RTU protocol for access to all drive parameters (see Modbus Parameter Reference).
+The actuator supports the Modbus RTU protocol for access to all drive parameters (see Software Manual for Tritex Actuators found on www.Exlar.com).
 The Default baud rate is 19.2k.
 The default Modbus address is 1.